mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 ## ESP Payload Data Byte Alignment {#sec-byte-align}

-SCHC operates on bits, and the compression performed by SCHC may result in a bit payload that is not aligned to a byte ( 8 bits) boundary.
-Protocols like ESP expect payloads to be aligned to byte boundaries (8-bit alignment).
+SCHC operates on bits, and the compression performed by SCHC may result in a bit payload that is not aligned to a byte (8 bits) boundary.
+Protocols such as ESP expect payloads to be aligned to byte boundaries (8-bit alignment).
 To ensure this, we apply a padding by appending the SCHC_padding bits and the SCHC_padding_len.
 SCHC_padding_len is encoded over 3 bits to encode the number of bits that will compose the SCHC_padding field.
-As a result SCHC_padding field has between 0 and 7 bits coded over the the SCHC_padding_len.
+As a result SCHC_padding field has between 0 and 7 bits coded over the SCHC_padding_len.
 The two fields are between 3 and 10 bits, so if the complementing bits are less than or equal to 2 bits, the padding will result in adding an extra byte.

 When the iipc_profile is set to "iipc_uncompress" there is no ESP Payload Data Byte alignment.
-When iipc_profile is set to "iipc_diet-esp" ESP Payload Data Byte Alignement is performed over the Compressed Inner IP packet.
-This ensures that in both transport and tunnel mode, the Payload Data later encrypted by ESP result in a interger number of bytes.
+When iipc_profile is set to "iipc_diet-esp" ESP Payload Data Byte Alignment is performed over the Compressed Inner IP packet.
+This ensures that in both transport and tunnel mode, the Payload Data later encrypted by ESP result in an integer number of bytes.

 ## Clear Text ESP Compression (CTEC) {#sec-ctec}